Who We Are / Board of Directors

 Jim Hooker has been involved in issues related to Palestine, the Lutheran Church in Jordan, and the Holy Land for almost ten years.
 In 2005, he and his wife, Susan, chaired a fundraising project to build housing for Palestinian Christians in Jerusalem.

 It was during this first trip that they learned of Bright Stars of Bethlehem and Rev. Dr. Mitri Raheb.
-Most recently, Jim and Susan worked with Bright Stars of Bethlehem staff in Palestine for several weeks, exploring ways of measuring and improving productivity and the marketing of their programs to a variety of constituents.
+Most recently changed to “In 2013”, Jim and Susan worked with Bright Stars of Bethlehem staff in Palestine for several weeks, exploring ways of measuring and improving productivity and the marketing of their programs to a variety of constituents.

-“Participating in the work of Bright Stars of Bethlehem has a board member is a continuation of my commitment to the growth and development of that region and the many ministries happening there,” says Jim.
+“Participating in the work of Bright Stars of Bethlehem has changed as a board member is a continuation of my commitment to the growth and development of that region and the many ministries happening there,” says Jim.

 Andrew Watts, Vice-Chair

 Andrew Watts is a Managing Director at Oaktree Capital Management, a global investment firm headquartered in Los Angeles, where he lives with his wife and children.
 As an investment manager, his interest in geopolitics and their implications for the investment world led him more than 20 years ago to an understanding of and concern for the issues surrounding Palestine and her people.
 In 2014, he traveled as a mentor with a group of college students to Israel and the West Bank, where they visited extensively with Rev. Dr. Mitri Raheb.
 Inspired by that visit, he joined the board in 2016 with a mission of contributing his time and energy to supporting the hopeful work and message of Mitri Raheb, his colleagues, students and their community, and broadening awareness of them all in this country.

 Richard Bimler, Board Member Emeritus, Co-Founder